Popular Articles

 What Is an Axe?

-I love a concise description.
-Collin English Dictionary describes an axe as "a tool used for cutting wood.
-It consists of a heavy metal blade which is sharp at one edge and attached by its other edge to the end of a long handle."
+I’ve always appreciated the way simple definitions somehow leave an ocean of room for interpretation.
+The Collins English Dictionary sums up an axe as “a tool used for cutting wood.
+It consists of a heavy metal blade which is sharp at one edge and attached by its other edge to the end of a long handle.”

 Axes for Survival